 With the explosion of social media, electronic commerce, and the hyper-personalized web, a rapidly increasing percentage of the content served to end users is generated in real time.
 Users expect a fast, reliable, and personalized web experience, independent of their browser, location, device, or network.
 However, the very innovations that make these experiences so engaging also slow page downloads and put the quality of the consumer experience at risk.

 Standard content delivery network (CDN) capability includes the ability to cache files closer to end users to speed up delivery of static files.
 However, with dynamic web applications, caching that content in edge locations isn't possible because the server generates the content in response to user behavior.
 Speeding up the delivery of such content is more complex than traditional edge caching and requires an end-to-end solution that finely tunes each element along the entire data path from inception to delivery.
 With Azure CDN dynamic site acceleration (DSA) optimization, the performance of web pages with dynamic content is measurably improved.

-Configuring CDN endpoint to accelerate delivery of dynamic files
+CDN endpoint configuration to accelerate delivery of dynamic files

 To configure a CDN endpoint to optimize delivery of dynamic files, you can either use the Azure portal, the REST APIs, or any of the client SDKs to do the same thing programmatically.

 To configure a CDN endpoint for DSA optimization by using the Azure portal:

 For Probe path, enter a valid path to a file.

 Probe path is a feature specific to DSA, and a valid path is required for creation.
 DSA uses a small probe path file placed on the origin server to optimize network routing configurations for the CDN.
 For the probe path file, you can download and upload the sample file to your site, or use an existing asset on your origin that is about 10 KB in size.